Cosmological Notes in Theosophy on “God” and Substance

 In this ancient philosophy, all things in nature was born and evolved from Svabhāva or Zìxìng (substance or self-originating nature), in both the manifestation of the universe and physical phenomena.
 Svabhāva is the protean, eternal Substance, or Nature, Force and Motion, generating cosmic electricity.
 Its phenomenal nature is cognizable by physicists on the cosmic and terrestrial plane.
 This phenomenal nature refers to Sound, Light, Heat, Colour, &c., Blavatsky (The Secret Doctrine, Vol. 1., pg.
 554) explains.
 This position holds to a belief in the eternal indestructibility of MATTER, rather than the conception of the ultimate reality as an entified godhead, or monarchic super-entity-person, constantly playing dice, or chess with the organisms of his creation.

-The philosophy that God is substance has never been taken well by any monotheist I have spoken to, who reiterate to me absolutely, that God is a kind of entity.
-Yet, they maintain also this God is the Absolute, beyond Time and Space.
-There is a history of how these two contradictory positions became commonplace belief.
+The philosophy that God is substance is not an ordinary position, because the image of an entity or an emperor dominates the imagination typically on this topic.
+Yet, it is maintained that also this God is the Absolute, beyond Time and Space.
+There is a history of how these two contradictory positions became commonplace belief, which involves arguments within Judaism.
 Early parts of the Bible show its people’s belief in the existence of the plurality of gods, each having a portion, or guardianship over a nation, or people.
 Somehow, the belief became, that the gods of other nations and people did not exist (or demoted to demons).
 Kabbalists and Christians have tried to reconcile El (the highest divinity above the seven heavens) and Yahweh.

 In the context of The Mahatma Letters, K.H. is speaking to two Europeans who rather than listen, come with many pre-conceived notions that obstruct them from understanding their concepts and ways of life.
 K.H. becomes honest in his replies about the God theory.